rust-lang/prev.rust-lang.org/faq.md

 #### Is there an easier way to do error handling than having `Result`s everywhere?

-If you're looking for a way to avoid handling `Result`s in other people's code, there's always `unwrap()`, but it's probably not what you actually want. `Result` is an indicator that some computation may or may not complete.
+If you're looking for a way to avoid handling `Result`s in other people's code, there's always `unwrap()`, but it's probably not what you actually want. `Result` is an indicator that some computation may or may not complete successfully.
 The fact that some languages allow you to ignore failure cases is an anti-feature.
 Forcing you to handle them is one of the ways that Rust encourages safety.
 So, if you really don't want to handle error, use `unwrap()`, but you should probably just handle the error for real.

-## Numerics
+### Numerics

 #### Should I default to using `f32` or `f64`?